RobustBench/robustbench/README.md

 ## FAQ
+**Q**: Wait, how does this leaderboard differ from the [AutoAttack leaderboard](https://github.com/fra31/auto-attack)? 🤔 \
+**A**: The [AutoAttack leaderboard](https://github.com/fra31/auto-attack) is maintained simultaneously with the `RobustBench` L2 / Linf leaderboards by [Francesco Croce](https://github.com/fra31/), and all the changes to either of them will be synchronized (given that the 3 restrictions on the models are met for the `RobustBench` leaderboard).
+One can see the current L2 / Linf `RobustBench` leaderboard as a continuously updated fork of the [AutoAttack leaderboard](https://github.com/fra31/auto-attack) extended by adaptive evaluations, Model Zoo, and clear restrictions on the models we accept.
+And in the future, we will extend `RobustBench` with other threat models and potentially with a different standardized attack if it's shown to perform better than AutoAttack.

 **Q**: Wait, how is it different from [robust-ml.org](https://www.robust-ml.org/)? 🤔 \
 **A**: [robust-ml.org](https://www.robust-ml.org/) focuses on *adaptive* evaluations, but we provide a **standardized benchmark**.
 Adaptive evaluations are great (e.g., see [Tramer et al., 2020](https://arxiv.org/abs/2002.08347)) but very time consuming and not standardized.
 Instead, we argue that one can estimate robustness accurately *without* adaptive attacks but for this one has to introduce some restrictions on the considered models.